jrios6/FSND-Item-Catalog/README.md

 The goal of this project is to develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

+All Python Code are checked to meet with PEP8 Requirements

 ## Requirements
 - [Vagrant](https://www.vagrantup.com/)
 - [VirtualBox](https://www.virtualbox.org/)